solana-labs/solana-program-library/token/README.md

 Full documentation is available at https://spl.solana.com

-Javascript binding are available in the `./js` directory
+Javascript binding are available in the `./js` directory.